 Among all of the knives available online, we selected blades based on these qualities:

 The TUO 7” Cleaver Japanese knife is beautiful, featuring a Damascus steel blade and a polished pakkawood handle.
-84 percent of customers gave this chef knife a five-star rating after trying it out.
+Eighty-four percent of customers gave this chef knife a five-star rating after trying it out.

-The knife is constructed through many layers of high carbon steel and stainless steel.
+The knife is constructed using many layers of high-carbon steel and stainless steel.
 This gives it a rust-proof coating, so you won’t have to worry about thoroughly drying the knife after each washing.

 The polished pakkawood is exotically beautiful and smooth.
 Perhaps too smooth, as many users complained about the lack of grip when it gets wet or oily.
 The handle is also not reinforced by a full-width tang, and in some cases, broke free from the blade.